blockspacer/CXXCTP/README.md

 Clang is a compiler while this project is a transpiler, that transforms code to standardized c++ code without the need to modify llvm/assembly.

-Because the tool's output is C++ code, you can compile transpiled code using emscripten, use static code analizers, run code inside cling etc.
+Because the tool's output is C++ code, you can compile transpiled code using emscripten, use static code analyzers, run code inside cling etc.

 CXXCTP allows you to create and share scripts for